Free temporary France phone number to receive SMS online (+33)

 › Will I get a refund if no code comes through?

-› How long does a private line last?
+› How long does a private number last?

 › Does it work for Uber, Tinder or Viber?